jawsmartin/jawsmartin.github.io/_posts/2015-03-05-soccer-moms-rejoice.md

 deck: No more google searches, no more phone calls, and no more paperwork.
 Afterskoolz is hoping to change the way you find the next perfect class or activitiy for your child.
 date: 2015-03-05
 tag: Case-Study
-excerpt: In the summer of 2014, I was approached by my former Aggrego co-worker, Sal Abassi, to help get his personal project, Afterskoolz, off the ground.
-It would be a platform to make finding and planning after-school activites for children easier.
 ---

 ###Background